r4dixx/discord-quotebot/README.md

 Once you're done, save the file and restart the bot to deploy your new configuration.

-Show me what you've done! 🤗
+Show me what you've done 🤗

 ***